 Although a majority of residents have English or French as their mother tongue, the linguistic and cultural portrait of Montréal remains purposefully cosmopolitan: 110 native languages are spoken at home, the most common languages being Arabic, Spanish, Italian, Chinese and Creole.

-In Greater Montréal, more than 50% of the population is bilingual, and more than 20% is trilingual.
+In Greater Montréal, 56% of the population is bilingual, and almost 24% is trilingual.

 Be a part of the community